WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fixed a regression in ADD_PROJECTILE and friends.
   * DECOMPRESS_BIFF added.
   * sc#addWmpAre can patch worldm25.wmp or other worldmap areas.
+  * Variables set in the patching code in ADD_SPELL are now visible outside the ADD_SPELL itself.

 Version 223:
   * Fixed a bug that was breaking REPLACE_TRIGGER_TEXT_REGEXP in some